A Lot or a Little?

-Once again, William Steig addresses one of childhood's biggest latent fears, abandonment.
-But his gentle, unerring handling of this issue makes for an endearing story full of pathos and strength.
+Once again, Steig addresses one of childhood's biggest latent fears, abandonment, but his gentle, unerring handling of this issue makes for an endearing story full of pathos and strength.
 Steig's belief in the magic (mysteries) of life is central to this story, both in creating the anxious situation and relieving it.
 Steig won the Caldecott Medal for children's-book illustration for this book, and while it's a good choice to recognize within Steig's body of work, with its attention to detail and bright colors, it is no more stunning than many other children's books.
 It is Steig's deserving style and sensitive attention to faces in all his work that was probably given tribute then.

 As a package, this book offers the same classic satisfaction of most of Steig's works.
 So much feeling and nuance stuffed into the simple story and pictures of this little book will make children appreciate the power of books and convince their parents that books should be collected and read over and over.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.

 Common Sense Media's unbiased ratings are created by expert reviewers and aren't influenced by the product's creators or by any of our funders, affiliates, or partners.See how we rate